gangelop/lathan.github.io/cv.md

 **PERIOD:** September 2009 - December 2011 *(2 yrs 4 mos)*

 ### Responsibilities
-I worked in the college's IT team during a period when it was expanding to its second building in the center of Athens.
+I worked in the college's IT team while it was expanding to its second building in the center of Athens.
 My colleagues and I carried out the installation of all the computer equipment for the new building which included:

 * Unpacking and setting up approximately 100 workstations across computer labs and staff offices.
 * Patching all of it from the patch panels into the network switches.